StevenGeller/goose-bitcoin-hackathon-playbooks/PLAYBOOKS/02-Automated-Lightning-Node-Setup/README.md

 ### Step 2: Scripting Installation (with Goose)

-*   **Goose Task**: `goose run --query "Generate a bash script to download, compile, and install LND on Ubuntu 22.04 from the official GitHub repository."`
+*   **Goose Task Example**: `Generate a bash script to download, compile, and install LND on Ubuntu 22.04 from the official GitHub repository.`
 *   Handle dependencies for the chosen node software.

 ### Step 3: Scripting Configuration (with Goose)

 *   Nodes require configuration files (e.g., `lnd.conf`, `bitcoin.conf` if running a Bitcoin node).
-*   **Goose Task**: `goose run --query "Create a Python script that generates a basic lnd.conf file.
-It should prompt the user for their desired alias, network (mainnet/testnet/simnet), and listen port, then write these to the file in the correct format."`
+*   **Goose Task Example**: `Create a Python script that generates a basic lnd.conf file.
+It should prompt the user for their desired alias, network (mainnet/testnet/simnet), and listen port, then write these to the file in the correct format.`
 *   Automate the setup of a Bitcoin backend if necessary (e.g., Neutrino for LND, or connecting to a bitcoind instance).

 ### Step 4: Scripting Initial Node Operations (with Goose)